Teki Latex

-Julien Pradeyrol better known as Teki Latex (born 1978 in Paris, France) is a Paris-based electronica, dance and hip-hop artist, working both independently and as part of various formations, notably French hip-hop act TTC and in duo Sound Pellegrino Thermal Team with French producer Orgasmic.
+Julien Pradeyrol better known as Teki Latex (born 1978 in Paris, France) is a Paris-based disc jockey, rapper and singer, working both independently and as part of various formations, notably French hip-hop act TTC and in duo Sound Pellegrino Thermal Team with French producer Orgasmic.
 He runs the record label Sound Pellegrino.
-He currently runs a weekly DJ TV show called Overdrive Infinity that you can watch on Dailymotion.
+He was running a weekly DJ TV show called Overdrive Infinity that can be watched on Dailymotion.
+He then collaborated with Boiler Room and curated/presented a few shows for them.
+He is now fully dedicated to his DJ career and regularly plays big clubs in various cities like London, Berlin, Paris, etc...

 Life

 He is also the co-founder of the independent hip-hop and electronica record label Institubes.

 He is of Italian descent.
 "Les matins de Paris", a single from his first solo album Party de plaisir, was recorded with Lio and peaked at number 14 in France.